BlogSurveys

 To build a truly customer-centric product, you need to connect with your users and gather their feedback.

-Using user surveys can provide you with a wealth of data to guide your product decisions.
+Using different types of surveys can provide you with a wealth of data to guide your product decisions.
 However, you need to be strategic about the kind of questions you want to ask to make sure you get enough responses and can rely on the data.
 Here are some surveys that can help you get the answers in.

 Product-testing survey